 Communications from Wake Forest to parents and families

+Typically, any email that is sent to students, faculty, and staff is listed on our Family News website so it is accessible to Wake Forest families.
 There may be times when Wake Forest will communicate directly with parents or family members.
 The following sections provide information regarding those circumstances, including how Wake Forest might communicate with parents and family members.